DawnScience/scisoft-core/uk.ac.diamond.scisoft.python/doc/Diamond_SciSoft_Python_Guide/source/plotting.rst

 These are

  *point*
-   A single point defined by its coordinates (Python attribute names: *point*) *line*
+   A single point defined by its coordinates (Python attributes: *point*) *line*
    A line segment defined by its starting point, length and angle (*point*, *length*, *angle*, *angledegrees*) *rectangle*